ovhlabs/knowledge-base/en/_posts/2014-12-05-how-to-deploy-a-shipyard-cluster-on-runabove.md

 ```
 auto eth1
 iface eth1 inet static
-    address <internal IP as shown on your dashboard>
+    address <engine internal IP as shown on your dashboard>
 ```
 Once you've added these lines to the end of /etc/network/interfaces, run `sudo ifup eth1`.
 Now that the internal network is configured on the instance, open /etc/default/docker as root in your favorite editor and append the following line:

 ```
-DOCKER_OPTS="-H tcp://<internal IP as shown on your dashboard>:8888"
+DOCKER_OPTS="-H tcp://<engine internal IP as shown on your dashboard>:8888"
 ```
 This will tell Docker to listen on the instance's internal IP address so that the controller can connect to it.
 Once you've made this change, you'll need to restart Docker by running `sudo service docker restart`